Church speaker placement guide – where to place them in the room

 If you have a more traditional church building that is box-shaped or T-shaped, then it may be better to wall-mount your loudspeakers.
 Mounting them to the wall, it also means that they are out of the way of anyone tinkering with the wiring or people tripping over cables.

 If you are going to mount speakers to the wall in a room, then it is important that you don’t have them too close to the wall as you will end up with sound waves bouncing off that wall and causing all kinds of problems for you later on.
 Ideally, use a heavy-duty speaker wall mount, that can be adjusted in both the horizontal plane and the vertical plane.
-You may have to do this with a bit of trial and error, but you want the speakers to be pointing towards the point between the middle of the sanctuary and the rear of the sanctuary to give good coverage.
+You may have to do this with a bit of trial and error, but you want the speakers to be pointing towards the point between the middle of the room and the rear of the room to give good coverage.
 Also, make sure that both speakers are pointing at the same angle as one another.
 You don’t want one at 45 degrees to the wall and the other at 20 degrees.

 Also, when choosing a place for the wall mounts, you want them high enough to avoid people bumping their head on the loudspeaker, but low enough that you can easily lift the speaker into position(albeit with the help of a friend).
 On that point, for safety reasons, it might be advisable to put up some temp scaffolding to do this job as it can be the most common source of sound installation injuries!
 Yep, no joke.
 This should be taken into account for hanging speakers from the ceiling too.